-- (a) If a candidate fails to timely file a campaign finance statement required under Subsection (3), the municipal clerk or recorder shall inform the appropriate election official who: - (i) shall: - (A) if practicable, remove the candidate's name from the ballot by blacking out the candidate's name before the ballots are delivered to voters; or - (B) if removing the candidate's name from the ballot is not practicable, inform the voters by any practicable method that the candidate has been disqualified and that votes cast for the candidate will not be counted; and - (ii) may not count any votes for that candidate. - (b) Notwithstanding Subsection (9)(a), a candidate who timely files each campaign finance statement required under Subsection (3) is not disqualified if: - (i) the statement details accurately and completely the information required under Subsection (4), except for inadvertent omissions or insignificant errors or inaccuracies; and - (ii) the omissions, errors, or inaccuracies are corrected in an amended report or in the next scheduled report.
+- (a) If a candidate fails to timely file a campaign finance statement required under Subsection (4) or (5), the municipal clerk or recorder: - (i) may send an electronic notice to the candidate that states: - (A) that the candidate failed to timely file the campaign finance statement; and - (B) that, if the candidate fails to file the report within 24 hours after the deadline for filing the report, the candidate will be disqualified; and - (ii) may impose a fine of \$50 on the candidate. - (b) The municipal clerk or recorder shall disqualify a candidate and inform the appropriate election official that the candidate is disqualified if the candidate fails to file a campaign finance statement described in Subsection (4) or (5) within 24 hours after the deadline for filing the report.

-- (c) A candidate for municipal office who is disqualified under Subsection (9)(a) shall file with the municipal clerk or recorder a complete and accurate campaign finance statement within 30 days after the day on which the candidate is disqualified. - (10) A campaign finance statement required under this section is considered filed if it is received in the municipal clerk or recorder's office by 5 p.m. on the date that it is due.
+- (c) If a candidate is disqualified under Subsection (11)(b), the election official: - (i) shall: - (A) notify every opposing candidate for the municipal office that the candidate is disqualified; - (B) send an email notification to each voter who is eligible to vote in the municipal election office race for whom the election official has an email address informing the voter that the candidate is disqualified and that votes cast for the candidate will not be counted; - (C) post notice of the disqualification on a public website; and - (D) if practicable, remove the candidate's name from the ballot by blacking out the candidate's name before the ballots are delivered to voters; and - (ii) may not count any votes for that candidate. - (12) An election official may fulfill the requirements described in Subsection (11)(c)(i) in relation to a mailed ballot, including a military overseas ballot, by including with the ballot a written notice: - (a) informing the voter that the candidate is disqualified; or - (b) directing the voter to a public website to inform the voter whether a candidate on the ballot is disqualified. - (13) Notwithstanding Subsection (11)(b), a candidate who timely files each campaign finance statement required under Subsection (4) or (5) is not disqualified if: - (a) the statement details accurately and completely the information required under Subsection (6), except for inadvertent omissions or insignificant errors or inaccuracies; and - (b) the omissions, errors, or inaccuracies are corrected in an amended report or in the next scheduled report. - (14) A candidate for municipal office who is disqualified under Subsection (11)(b) shall file with the municipal clerk or recorder a complete and accurate campaign finance statement within 30 days after the day on which the candidate is disqualified. - (15) A campaign finance statement required under this section is considered filed if it is received in the municipal clerk or recorder's office by 5 p.m. on the date that it is due.

-- (a) A private party in interest may bring a civil action in district court to enforce the provisions of this section or an ordinance adopted under this section. - (b) In a civil action under Subsection (11)(a), the court may award costs and attorney fees to the prevailing party.
+- (a) A private party in interest may bring a civil action in a court with jurisdiction under Title 78A, Judiciary and Judicial Administration, to enforce the provisions of this section or an ordinance adopted under this section. - (b) In a civil action under Subsection (16)(a), the court may award costs and attorney fees to the prevailing party.